 Suitable for private sector landlords, letting agents and advisers.

-** During the Cornavirus lockdown we have reduced the Business Level fee (normally £350 pa / £40 pcm) – this will go back up (for new members) once the lockdown is over but if you join before then you will continue to pay the lower fee – unless you cancel and rejoin **
+** During the Cornavirus pandemic we have reduced the Business Level fee (normally £350 pa / £40 pcm) – this will go back up (for new members) in due course but if you join before then you will continue to pay the lower fee – unless you cancel and rejoin **

 * NB monthly members do not get access to the eviction guide until the start of month 2.